Fix Mike Hopefully

 Deployment friction

-Replit generates dynamic development URLs.
-Vite rejects unknown hosts.
-Five config attempts later, the Agent landed on allowedHosts: 'all'.
+Replit generates development URLs that keep changing.
+Vite rejects unfamiliar hosts.
+Five config attempts later, the Agent landed on an allow-all host workaround for previews.
 The notification system called a backend API that didn’t exist and had to be removed entirely.
 A dozen commits, zero user-visible features.
+The kind of work that never makes it into a demo.

 What surprised me